Spencer0187/Spencer-Macro-Utilities/README.md

 2. macOS needs Accessibility permission.
 Screen Recording permission is needed for script pixel reads.
 3. Native Wayland restricts foreground-app detection, absolute pointer positioning, and screen reads.
 SMU explains unavailable behavior instead of silently failing.
 4. Linux hard-block and fake-lag rules match selected machine-wide traffic rather than a Sober process.
 Roblox mode combines the static Roblox range with the UDMUX and RCC addresses discovered from Sober's player log.
 Fake lag refuses to replace custom traffic-control configuration on the active interface.
 5. A safe macOS lag switch needs a Developer ID-signed, Apple-entitled Network Extension.
-See [the feasibility review](docs/macos-lagswitch-feasibility.md).
+We are not paying for that.

 ## Updates